rust-lang/rfcs/text/0000-const-type-inference.md

 static MESSAGE = "Hello, World!"; // inferred as &'static str const FN_PTR = std::string::String::default; // inferred as fn() -> String
 ```

-This change aims to make Rust code more concise and maintainable, especially in scenarios where the types of
-const items are complicated or not easily expressible.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation